BiGuideCollection/BiGuide/README.md

     <em>Figure 2.Example images of 3 lemur species enclosed in 3 distinct exhibits in the wildlife exhibits scenario.
 Images obtained in this scenario are more complex due to lemurs’ varying poses and sizes, as well as the diverse backgrounds.</em>
 </p>

 ### IV-III.
-Download Indoor and Wildlife Exhibits Datasets
+Download Indoor and Wildlife Exhibit Datasets
++ The indoor dataset can be downloaded via https://duke.box.com/s/vvblvq6mp8i8gbt6ik2l6rxrscfaukci
-+ The datasets can be downloaded via https://xxx
++ The wildlife exhibit dataset can be downloaded via https://duke.box.com/s/5iu2er13s0kbmr79e8x81bcv6d160ku5

 #### Hierarchical structure of the datasets:
 We manually labeled all data collected by users.
 Our collected data samples and the annotations samples are in "./data/".
 Will release the full dataset in Mar.2024.